Matthew040310/IS215-ShengSiongApp/README.md

 ### Example Queries:

-- **Chatbot:** "What are the requirements to be eligible for the cost of living special payment?"
+- **Chatbot:** "Summarise the reviews for this product"
-- **Chatbot:** "How much money will I get if I am eligible for the special payment?"
+- **Chatbot:** "I am allergic to diary.
+Is this product suitable for me?"

+## Additional Notes
+This AI Chatbot was adapted from a collaborative project done for Hack for Cities 2025 Hackathon.
+Contributors for the development of the original Chatbot are as follows:

 ## Contributors
     - Koh Jun Sheng
     - Matthew Lim Wei Li
     - Ben Tan Kiat
     - Keith Ng Jun Hao
     - Ng Jun Heng, Keith

-## Additional Notes

 - **Limitations:**
   - The chatbot is limited by the knowledge within the provided document database and does not use external knowledge.
   - The dashboard requires valid feedback data to provide correct analysis.
-- **Future Improvements:**
-  - Add support for multiple document types beyond PDFs.
-  - Implement user authentication.
-  - Enhance the chatbot's response format and contextual understanding using advanced Gemini techniques and other LLM tools.
-  - Implement a more sophisticated system to extract more granular data from user feedback.